David Powers

-David Francis Powers (April 25, 1912 – March 28, 1998) was Special Assistant and assistant Appointments Secretary to President of the United States John F. Kennedy.
+David Francis Powers (April 25, 1912 – March 28, 1998) was Special Assistant and assistant Appointments Secretary to U.S. president John F. Kennedy.
 Powers served as Museum Curator of the John F. Kennedy Library and Museum from 1964 until his retirement in May 1994.
 Powers was a military veteran who served in the U.S. Army Air Corps during World War II from 1942 to 1945.
 Powers was also a close friend of Kennedy.

 Life and career

 The son of Irish immigrants, Powers was born and raised in the Charlestown section of Boston.
 His father died when he was two years old.
 Starting at the age of ten, Powers sold newspapers at the Charlestown Navy Yard to help support his mother and siblings.
 He graduated from Charlestown High School in 1930, and worked in a Boston publishing business until 1941.
 He would also take evening courses at Boston College, Harvard College, and the Boston Institute.
 During the Second World War, Powers served as a master sergeant in the Fourteenth Air Force in the China-Burma-India Theater.
 A Roman Catholic, he was chief usher at St. Catherine of Sienna Church in Charlestown.

 Powers first met Kennedy in 1946, when JFK was a Democratic candidate for the Massachusetts Eleventh Congressional District.
 Kennedy had heard that Powers had an understanding of the people and issues in the district that would be vital to helping him win the race.
 Although Powers was initially skeptical at how "a millionaire's son from Harvard" could appeal to the working-class voters in the district, he joined Kennedy's campaign after being impressed by a heartfelt speech Kennedy gave to Gold Star mothers who had lost sons in World War II.
 After Kennedy was elected to Congress, Powers "was at Kennedy's side at every step towards the White House."
 Powers provided Kennedy with a kind of refuge from the burdens of the "political grind" of running for and serving in office.
 Powers had a "quick wit and easy regard for rogue politicians that endeared him to Kennedy...[he] enjoyed Powers's mischievous sense of humor."